DynamicField/UrbanDictionnet/README.md

 # UrbanDictionnet
-An async API wrapper for Urbandictionary.
+An pretty like async API wrapper for Urbandictionary, that only needs 1 dependency to work.